 Nelson’s thorough knowledge of ancient Greece, Joyce, narratology, oral tradition, and translation results in a volume that speaks across literary specializations.
 This book makes the case that Ulysses and the Odyssey should be read together and that each work highlights and clarifies aspects of the other.
 As Joyce’s characters are portrayed as both flux and fixity, readers will see Homer’s hero fight his way out of myth and back into the constant changes of human existence.

-Stephanie Nelson, associate professor of classical studies at Boston University, is the author of Aristophanes and His Tragic Muse: Comedy, Tragedy and the Polis in 5th Century Athens.
+Stephanie Nelson, professor of classical studies at Boston University, is the author of Aristophanes and His Tragic Muse: Comedy, Tragedy and the Polis in 5th Century Athens.

 A volume in the Florida James Joyce Series, edited by Sebastian D. G. Knowles